 Securing TPD offers an insurance payout while the insured is still alive to help alleviate the financial burden in these cases.

 One of the deciding factors for a benefit to be paid is the severity of the injury or condition.
 The insured would have to be evaluated to determine the extent of his or her disability.
-If they are found to be unable to perform the essential duties of their position as well as everyday life tasks, such as dressing themselves, some type of benefit is likely to be paid out.
+If they are unable to perform the essential duties of their position and everyday life tasks, such as dressing themselves, some benefit is likely to be paid out.

 Why Purchase Total and Permanent Disability Insurance?

-In a situation as outlined above, the financial burden will often force families into bankruptcy.
-Not only are they losing an income, but there are often excessive costs realized just to allow the individual some quality of life.
-In addition, the everyday bills, such as credit card and mortgage payments, are simply not going to go away.
+In a situation like the one outlined above, the financial burden will often force families into bankruptcy.
+Not only are they losing income, but excessive costs are often realized just to allow the individual some quality of life.
+In addition, everyday bills, such as credit card and mortgage payments, are simply not going to go away.

 The benefit paid can help to pay off existing debt as well as help to pay additional costs now related to the injury or health condition.
-Benefits can also be used for education or training costs of the spouse of the injured so they can enter the workforce.
-It could even be used to help them start a home business so the spouse can stay home and care for their disabled spouse while still being able to earn an income.
+Benefits can also be used for the spouse of the injured to enter the workforce by paying for education or training costs.
+It could even be used to help them start a home business so the spouse can stay home and care for their disabled spouse while still earning an income.

 What Is the Difference Between Critical Illness Cover and TPD?